sunminghui81/sunminghui81.github.io/_posts/2016-12-26-modules-import.md

   You may use symbolic links (on Linux) to keep the code somewhere else.
 * modify the environment variable `PYTHONPATH` to include the directories containing the user-defined modules.
-On Linux/Unix, add the following line to a file read by the shell at startup (e.g. /etc/profile, .profile) <br>
+On Linux/Unix, add the following line to a file read by the shell at startup (e.g. /etc/profile, .profile)

   ```shell
   export PYTHONPATH=$PYTHONPATH:/.../user_defined_modules
   ```
-* modify the sys.path variable itself within a Python script: <br>
+* modify the sys.path variable itself within a Python script:

   ```python
   import sys